ibm-cloud-architecture/refarch-integration-api/README.md

 # Inventory APIs

-This project is part of the 'IBM Hybrid Integration Reference Architecture' suite, available at [https://github.com/ibm-cloud-architecture/refarch-integration](https://github.com/ibm-cloud-architecture/refarch-integration) and addresses how we define an API product with IBM API Connect to integrate an existing SOA service for inventory management, and how to wrap a LDAP access via a `/login` url.
+This project is part of the 'IBM Hybrid Integration Reference Architecture' solution, available at https://github.com/ibm-cloud-architecture/refarch-integration.
+It addresses how we define an API product with IBM API Connect to integrate an existing SOA service for inventory management, and how to wrap a LDAP access via a `/login` url.

+The focus on APIs and API management has added a consumer centric aspect to the SOA notion of interface and service contract.

 ## Table of Contents
 * [Goals](https://github.com/ibm-cloud-architecture/refarch-integration-api#goals)